Texas Tech University

 Student Conduct Violations

 The following policies, as well as those mentioned above, apply to students living in the Residence Halls at Texas Tech University.
-Students who are alleged with violating these policies will be contacted by the Office of Student Conduct or University Student Housing staff members in person, through mail, or through their Texas Tech email.
+Students who are alleged with violating these policies will be contacted by the Office of Student Conduct or University Student Housing staff members in person, through mail, or their Texas Tech email.

 Texas Tech University Student Code of Conduct, Operating Procedures, and Specific Law Violation Policies